-They are designed for learners who are considering studying at a higher level and would like to develop their higher level study skills and enable learners to understand their own strengths and weaknesses and identify areas for further development.
+They are designed for students who are considering studying at a higher level and would like to develop their higher level study skills and enable students to understand their own strengths and weaknesses and identify areas for further development.

 The qualifications are particularly relevant for those aged 16–18 who wish to make the most of their programmes of study by including key higher level study skills.

 These qualifications are designed for post-16 students and fall under the oversight of the Department of Business, Energy and Industrial Strategy (BEIS) and the Education and Skills Funding Agency (ESFA).
 A significant number of students will undertake these qualifications post-19.

 Following its 2012 review of post-19 qualifications the ESFA removed 1,800 qualifications from public funding and a further 1,000 in 2014.
 In March 2014 the government published a Reform Plan for Vocational Education.